How Lewis Hamilton lost patience with Mercedes – and why Ferrari gamble makes sense

 But now we know: both parties simply could not resist.

-On football’s transfer deadline day, Formula One ruffled the most shocking of feathers with the news that Hamilton – Mercedes’ star man for 11 years, world champion in six of those – will join the legendary Scuderia next year.
-A source told The Independent that Hamilton informed Mercedes boss Toto Wolff last night of his decision to move, simply insisting he wishes to try something new.
+On football’s transfer deadline day, Formula One ruffled the most shocking of feathers with the news that Hamilton – Mercedes’ star man for 11 years, world champion in six of those – will join the legendary Scuderia next year on a multi-year contract.
+A source told The Independent that Hamilton informed Mercedes boss Toto Wolff on Wednesday night of his decision to move, simply insisting he wishes to try something new.
+The 39-year-old has a one-year break clause in his new deal, which he has chosen to exercise in search of this “new challenge.”
 And, out of nothing, the 2024 season which looked so stale (no new drivers, no new races), and with a runaway favourite in Red Bull, has been sparked into life.
 A firework F1 badly needed.

 It is the most gigantic of shocks.
 The biggest driver move since Hamilton himself ditched McLaren for Mercedes in 2013.
 Perhaps it even upstages Michael Schumacher’s move to Ferrari from Benetton in 1995.
 Now, of course, Hamilton enters the house that Schumacher built and owned so supremely at the turn of the century.
 And it is the record he shares with the German – seven world championships – which has triggered a hell of a gamble at the twilight of his career.